zebracatai/document_template/README.md

 ```
 ## Deployment
 Instructions on how to deploy the project on a live system.
 This should include information on any necessary configuration or setup steps, as well as any necessary instructions for the user.

+## Todo
+Example from this repo: ``` https://github.com/lucidrains/PaLM-rlhf-pytorch```
+- [x] clone base transformer with separate lora for critic
+- [x] also allow for non-LoRA based finetuning
+- [x] redo normalize to be able to have a masked version, not sure if anyone will ever use per token rewards / values, but good practice to implement

+- [ ] add Hugging Face accelerate and test out wandb instrumentation
+- [ ] search literature to figure out what is the latest SOTA for PPO, assuming RL field is still making progress.

 ## Contributing
 Guidelines for contributing to the project, including information on how to submit pull requests and any necessary coding standards or conventions.